 Other 1967 features include the witch-hat knobs (newly switched from metal-insert bell knobs) and the centralised crown inlay on the headstock.
 Older guitars had this somewhat raised towards the Gibson logo.

-Hardware is gold-plated throughout, although it is hard to see on the pickups of this guitar; gold plating is nowhere near as durable as chrome.
+Hardware is gold-plated throughout, although it is hard to see on the pickups of this guitar; gold plating is nowhere near as durable as chrome or nickel plating.
 The humbucking pickups have part numbers PU-345-1G and PU-345-2G (1965 Gibson parts list).